 Tax tip: these expenses are not for the use of your home, so they are not subject to the deduction limit for business use of the home expenses.

-Things to be aware of if you claim deductions for the business use of your home:
+Here are other things to consider when deducting expenses for the business use of your home:

-If you used part of that home for business however, you cannot exclude the part of the gain equal to any depreciation after May 6, 1997.
-You must also adjust the basis of your home for any depreciation that was allowable for its business use, EVEN IF YOU DID NOT CLAIM IT.
+- If you used part of that home for business, you cannot exclude the part of the gain equal to any depreciation.
+You must also adjust the basis of your home for any depreciation that was allowable for its business use, even if you did not claim it.